BloomTech-Labs/code-your-dreams-fe/README.md

       }
      ```

   2. `layout.js` : Delete the following code, lines 11-14.
+These lines prevent any indexing by web crawlers directly on the webpages.
      ```
       // Temporarily adding in to prevent indexing of the build site
       robots: {